Jóan Símun Edmundsson: Arminia Bielefeld

 In May 2018, it was announced Edmundsson would join 2.
 Bundesliga side Arminia Bielefeld from Odense BK for the 2018–19 season having agreed a contract until summer 2020.
 On 6 August 2018, Edmundsson became the first Faroese goalscorer in German professional football when he scored in his debut against FC Heidenheim.

 On 26 September 2020, Edmundsson made his debut in the Bundesliga against 1.
 FC Köln.
 Having come from the bench for Sergio Córdova in the second half, he scored the winning goal, becoming the first Faroese to ever play and score in the Bundesliga.

 On 30 June 2021, Edmundsson was released by Arminia Bielefeld after reaching the end of his contract.

 Beveren

 On 26 June 2021, he joined Belgian side Beveren.

 International career

-Edmundsson was capped at under-19, under-21, during which he scored a memorable goal in a shock 1–0 win over Russia, and full international level while playing in his homeland, making his debut against France in August 2009.
+Edmundsson was capped at under-19, under-21, during which he scored a memorable goal in a shock 1–0 win over Russia, and full international level while playing in his homeland, making his debut for the Faroe Islands against France in August 2009.
 He scored his first senior goal in the 2–1 defeat to Estonia on 11 August 2010, this was the first goal of the UEFA Euro 2012 qualifying.

 On 14 November 2014, he scored the only goal of the game to defeat Greece in Piraeus, the Faroes' first competitive victory since June 2011.

+On 9 June 2025, he made his 95th appearance with the Faroe Islands in a 2–1 win over Gibraltar, equalling the tally of Fróði Benjaminsen to become with the latter Faroe Islands' joint most capped player.

+On 5 September 2025, he played his 96th international game in a 1–0 defeat against Croatia in a 2026 FIFA World Cup qualification game, becoming the Faroe Islands sole most capped player.
+Later that year, on 18 November, he became the first player to have made 100 international caps for the Faroe Islands in a non-competitive 1–0 win over Kazakhstan.